SMART Goal Setting

 The SMART goal-setting approach, commonly attributed to Peter Drucker, a prolific author, and management consultant whose writing helped shape modern business, first appeared in a November 1981 issue of Management Review.
 Since then, SMART has evolved to facilitate broader interpretations than the original intent.
 The acronym has even expanded to SMARTER for some to accommodate two additional criteria: Evaluated and Reviewed.

 How is it Useful for Product Management?

-Identifying and establishing goals is an ever-present and major part of a product manager’s very existence.
+Identifying and establishing goals is an ever-present and significant part of a product manager’s existence.
 SMART goal setting can help PMs and product teams create realistic, attainable goals and stick to a plan.

 Cait Porte, the co-founder of Boston Women in Product and force behind Product Manager in Heels, writes:

 Once a PM has a roadmap, SMART goals can help bring clarity, focus, and motivation to actionable tasks.
-By having to define objectives and set deadlines, PMs are more likely to achieve success.
+By defining objectives and setting deadlines, PMs are more likely to achieve success.